Saturday, 1 February 2020

 Evaluating the "nth" Term (the "position" in the sequence)

-A formula or Expression can be given to a number sequence.
+A formula or Expression can be given for a number sequence.

 Then we can find the number in the sequence by substituting or "putting" the value into the Expression.